lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

    - Location Slug: matches your site’s term (or leave empty to consume only global/all-locations)
    - Enable the CPTs you want to display locally
    - Use Publisher Styles: enable to enqueue CSS shipped from Publisher
+   - Local Content: enable to create local CPTs for the selected slugs, import posts on sync, and sideload media so permalinks and assets resolve locally
 3. Save settings.
 Use “Open Health” to view the Publisher’s health JSON, or “Check Health” on this page to fetch a summary (status, base URLs, and known CPTs).

 ## Rendering Content